 Let’s make homemade breakfast pastries using a variation of classic Danish pastry dough.
 We’re working the butter directly into the dough, which is a different method from laminating it with separate layers of butter.
 These breakfast pastries are buttery and flaky with sweet fillings and a drizzle of vanilla icing.
-For best success, use the video tutorial and step-by-step photos, as well as the carefully explained recipe and guidance included in this lengthy post.
-I’m prepping you with all the information you could possibly need!
+For best success, use the video tutorial and photos, as well as the carefully explained recipe for guidance.

 This recipe is brought to you in partnership with Red Star Yeast.

-Do you remember when I shared a shortcut variation of Danish pastry dough?
-You might not– it was back in 2013!
+Do you remember when I published a shortcut variation of Danish pastry dough?
+You might not—it was several years ago!
 Since then, I’ve created a raspberry pastry braid and a blueberry cream cheese pastry braid using that same dough.
 Let’s take it a step further and make individual homemade breakfast pastries.

 Researching their origin, I learned that traditional Danish pastries came to life around the 1850s by Austrian bakers working in Denmark.
 What started as the Austrian pastry known as Plundergebäck developed into what is now known as danishes.
 There are many ways to make, top, shape, and serve these pastries and that usually depends on the region.
 Here in the US, we can usually find them topped with fruit, jams, and sweetened cream cheese fillings.
 Bottom line: we’re all so very thankful for these sweets!